AI and Formulize

 You need to follow a few steps to get Formulize working with AI.
 Setup is a one time thing, once you’ve completed the setup you don’t have to do it again.

-Presently, AI Assistants can discover all the configuration information about your Formulize system, they can read the data that has been entered into forms, and they can create and update entries in forms.
-Soon, they will have the ability to create forms and update aspects of the configuration.
+AI Assistants can discover all the configuration information about your Formulize system, they can read the data that has been entered into forms, and they can create and update entries in forms.

 To work with Formulize and AI, you just need to send a prompt the AI assistant, and your prompt can be anything at all.
 Some examples: